-Heterogeneous effects can be expected across numerous confounding factors.
-These range from gender, age, ethnicity to baseline measures of outcome variables7.
+Heterogeneous treatment effects (HTEs) can be expected across numerous confounding factors.
+These range from gender, age, ethnicity to baseline measures of outcome variables9.
 Differential treatment effects will be estimated by interacting a variable containing that information with the interaction of treatment and time dummy.
-We may be able to explore additional treatment effects based on the wealth of information available after the completion of the data collection phase.
+We may be able to explore additional HTEs based on the wealth of information available after the completion of the data collection phase, including but not limiting to geographical locations, the knowledge of role models or past academic performance.